Sally Barber: Golf career

-In 1979 Barber turned professional to play in the Women's Professional Golfers' Association events, later regarded as the inaugural season of the Ladies European Tour.
+In 1979, Barber turned professional to play in the Women's Professional Golfers' Association events, later regarded as the inaugural season of the Ladies European Tour.
 She was reinstated as an amateur in 1982.
 She was later the captain and also the selector of a number of British and English teams.

 Personal life

-She is the sister of Michael Bonallack and was the sister-in-law of Angela Bonallack.
+She is the sister of Michael Bonallack and the sister-in-law of Angela Bonallack.
 She married David Barber in late 1962.